 Fixation of the inner tube in a metal needle

-Mount a 27 G needle on a syringe and place the syringe in a stereotactic robot.
+Mount a 27 G needle on a 10 μl syringe and place the syringe in a stereotactic robot.

 Using the robot, move the syringe over a hard surface and touch it with the needle tip.
 This position should be noted or saved in the software because it will serve as a reference surface for setting the length of the catheter step.